 PSY 300 Critical Thinking and Writing in Psychology (2 SH).
-This course serves as a means for you to understand and contribute to scholarly work processes in the field of neuroscience/psychology.
-You will contribute to completion of a neuroscience/psychology project under the leadership of a peer mentor.
-You will also critically investigate the neuroscience literature surrounding an identified topic and complete a comprehensive written review using appropriate style and format, with a final presentation of that review to your peers.
-Prerequisites: PSY 100 and 101.
+This course serves as a means for you to understand and contribute to scholarly work processes in the field of psychology.
+You will contribute to completion of a psychology project under the leadership of a peer mentor.
+You will also critically investigate the psychological literature surrounding an identified topic and complete a comprehensive written review using appropriate style and format, with a final presentation of that review to your peers.
+Prerequisites: C- or better in PSY 101 and 201.

 PSY 301 Assessment (4 SH).
 This course explores issues related to the assessment of human functioning within a variety of areas, including intelligence, academic achievement, personality and other dimensions of psychological adjustment.
 The course will focus on major assessment strategies and instruments within each of these areas, as well as principles underlying the construction and effective use of assessment instruments.
 A laboratory is included.
-Prerequisite: PSY 201.
+Prerequisite: C- or better in PSY 201.